top of page

 Recruiting!

-The Nayar lab is looking for a motivated postdoctoral fellow with expertise in biology or a related field.
+The Nayar lab is looking for motivated postdoctoral fellows and graduate students with expertise in biology or a related field.
 Opportunities to lead one or more functional genomics projects related to therapy resistance.
 Please contact us directly if interested.

 Contact Us